How to plan a solo trip for beginners: solo trip planning and preparation.

 Stereotyping or not, the idea of taking on the world all by yourself can be daunting at first if you have never done it before.

-If you have never organized things yourself, met new cultures on your own, dealt with language barriers, or found your way in new places, it might seem risky to you.
+If you have never organized travel planning for yourself, met new cultures on your own, dealt with language barriers, or found your way in new places, it might seem risky to you.

 Me smiling in the crystal clear water outside Havana, Cuba, ready to go scuba diving with all the kit on, on a sunny summer day with blue skies above